SAFE-Stack/docs/docs/recipes/developing-and-testing/testing-the-client.md

 ####1.
 Add a test project

-At the root level of your solution, create a create a **.Net Core** console app called **Client.Tests** and then delete the Program.fs module that it comes with.
+At the root level of your solution, create a create a **.Net Standard** library called **Client.Test** and then delete the Library.fs module that it comes with.

 ####2.
 Reference the Client project

-Add a reference from the Client.Tests project to the Client project.
+- Add a reference from the Client.Tests project to the Client project.

 <img src="../../../img/client-ref.png"/>

+- Save All changes in the solution

 ####3.
 Add Mocha